Hervar77/infinity-doc/mkdocs/api/infinity.mail.md

 Parameters:

 - parseAttachment: `boolean`, optional
-  >whether to include attachments when loading mail from a file
+  >Whether to include attachments when loading mail from a file.

 Example: